+Are you wondering, "If I change my major, do I lose financial aid?"
+The answer is that it depends.
 The amount of time it takes for you to complete a degree program is limited when you receive financial aid.
 Scholarships and grants are usually awarded to full time students for one to six years.
-Even scholarships that last only for one year are helpful as they can help you avoid borrowing excessively.
-Financial aid rules for part time students vary based on the source of the aid and the circumstances of the student.
-For example, if you are utilizing a re-entry program to complete a degree on a part time basis, the terms of completing your degree may be more lenient than for a traditional full-time student.
+Even scholarships that last only for one year are helpful as they can help you avoid borrowing excessively, and the federal government encourages you to apply for them if you can.
+You will need to check with your school and read the fine print of any award you accept to get this information.

 Video of the Day